daphneyyy/dsc-capstone-project/README.md

 ## Summary

-This project look into different ways, specifically using transaction categories, income estimates, and trends in a consumer’s balance over time to improve the accuracy of predicting the likelihood of individuals defaulting on their payments.
+This project looks into different ways, specifically using transaction categories, income estimates, and trends in a consumer’s balance over time to improve the accuracy of predicting the likelihood of individuals defaulting on their payments.
+We will run different prediction models, including SVM and logistic regression, on the features mentioned above and select the most feasible model.
 This project aims to bring a tangible improvement to the reliability and efficiency of our current financial system.

 ## Set up Environment:
 ### 1. Install [Anaconda](https://www.anaconda.com/products/individual)